-We own five pending patent families and have nine issued patents and 34 patent applications directed to targeting SOD1 for the treatment of ALS.
-We co-own a sixth patent family with eight pending patent applications directed to pharmaceutical compositions and methods for the treatment of ALS to protect our intellectual property arising from a funded grant from The Amyotrophic Lateral Sclerosis Association.
-We own one pending patent family with one patent application directed to chromosome 9 open reading frame 72, or C9orf72, for the treatment of ALS.
-Patents that grant from these patent families are generally expected to commence expiration in 2035, with some applications expiring in 2038, 2039, 2040, and 2042, all of which are subject to possible patent term extensions.
+We own five pending patent families and have 12 issued patents and 35 patent applications directed to targeting SOD1 for the treatment of ALS.
+We co-own a sixth patent family with one granted patent and seven pending patent applications directed to pharmaceutical compositions and methods for the treatment of ALS to protect our intellectual property arising from a funded grant from The Amyotrophic Lateral Sclerosis Association.
+Patents that grant from these patent families are generally expected to commence expiration in 2035, with some applications expiring in 2038, 2039, and 2040, all of which are subject to possible patent term extensions.